shahab-ai/google-foobar/level_1/the_cake_is_not_a_lie/README.md

 Use verify [file] to test your solution and see how it does.
 When you are finished editing your code, use submit [file] to submit your answer.
 If your solution passes the test cases, it will be removed from your home folder.

-foobar:-/the_cake_is_not_a_lie sh.arabshahis verify salution.py
-Verifying solution. . .
-All test cases passed.
-Use submit solution.py to submit your solution.

 ```